Is he or isn't he?

 If we are going to have a serious grown-up conversation about equality, then species equality is long overdue.
 I don’t believe your average white, black, male, female, gay, bisexual, straight, or transgender human being has greater or lesser moral worth than your average animal about to be slaughtered for Christmas.
 With incompetent leadership, global warming and people living their lives in phones, it would be a difficult argument to make that humans are smarter and somehow deserving of special status.
 If you’re looking for suffering or victim-hood—then start with the little lamb on a hill.
 Humans can by and large, take care of themselves.
 No one’s coming to eat them.
 Jeffery Dahmer.
 RIP.

 Morrissey’s closest comment to reaching the racist threshold, has to be taken in context and that is the anguish over the painful death of animals in China.
 “Did you see the thing on the news about their treatment of animals and animal welfare?” he said.
 “Absolutely horrific.
 You can’t help but feel that the Chinese are a subspecies.”

-I would defy anyone to sit through a video (and there are some on YouTube) showing animals being skinned alive in Chinese fur farms, their living bodies thrown twitching on piles to die an agonizing death, and not come away with the same conclusion—that those who torture animals are poor excuses for humanity.
-That’s not racist.
-That’s simply not being an a-hole.
-That's reality.
+I would defy anyone to sit through a video (warning: graphic content) showing dogs beaten to death or, animals skinned alive in Chinese fur farms, their living bodies thrown twitching on piles to die an agonizing death, and not come away with the same conclusion—that those who torture animals are poor excuses for humanity.
+Widespread animal abuse predominated by a certain culture drove Morrissey's comment.
+And it needs an extreme response.
+My own reaction is animal abusers are akin to serial killers (and they share commonality).
+Evil is the word for both which springs to mind.
+Evil, in a general sense, is the opposite or absence of good.
+When it comes to animal mistreatment, Chinese culture is evil.

 If you’re a regressive-leftist and virtue signal your anti-racism by opposition to Morrissey, but still subsist on the suffering of another species, the ultimate form of superiority and hatred, then you’re a speciesist with a long way to go, baby.